TobieSurette/otolith-image-analysis/README.md

    - How do the average intensities of the rings vary with the size of the rings (i.e. this is a way of getting a standardized radial intensity profile).
    - Use radial scans from the nucleus to the edge of the otolith and check if their averages remove unwanted noise (i.e. boost the signals from “true” rings).
    - How the “true” rings identified in the annotated otolith images compare with the observed rings in images.
 What criteria are used to dismiss “false” rings?

+## Related mathematical problems

+### Twinning of two intensity profiles:

+Say we have two image intensity profiles for two lines starting at the nucleus to the edge of an otolith.
+Even if we standardize for distance, their features (e.g. annuli) do not generally line up.
+The problem is this : can we create a univariate function that warps the distance in such a way that makes the features of one profile line up with the other?